Rice football didn’t land anyone on the Preseason Conference USA All-Conference team, but the Owls have plenty of young talent waiting in the wings.

 Seniority and preseason lists go hand and hand.
 Of the 30 players honored, only Charlotte kicker Jonathan Cruz is an underclassman.
 He made 17 of 22 field goal attempts last season.

 Rice has some extremely talented players.
 They’re just young players.
 The youth movement in South Main is in its transitional stages.
 By the time the season is over, those freshmen and sophomores will have plenty of playing time under their belts.
-Let’s reassess the quality of the depth chart then.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Let’s reassess the quality of the depth chart then.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.